secretGeek/pushpop/README.md

 ## Current status

 As you can see from the balsamiq mockups above, this is just in the idea phase.
 It's based on [Next Action](http://www.timesnapper.com/NextAction/)

+## cli

+There could be commandline access.

+    pushpop --peek                 # shows you what's on top pushpop --push "debug the sql" # puts a new item on top of your mental stack pushpop --pop                  # returns the top most item, but also removes it from the stack (and archives it?) pushpop --snoop                # shows all items currently in the stack, from top to bottom. pushpop --history              # shows all completed items (include datetime of completion) pushpop --help                 # provides help with pushpop and life in general

+## Implementation

+Is left as exercise for the reader.
+I suggest [electron](http://electron.atom.io/).

+If the stack was stored in the cloud &#2601;, then you could also have iOS/android version for stack operations while on the go.

+---